la2050/archive/_projects/2016/the-talk-project-teens-leading-workshops-on-sexual-violence-culture-change.md

   violence, speaking out against harmful behavior, engaging in healthy and consensual relationships, making informed decisions about seeking legal justice if necessary, and creating cultural change.
+project_proposal_impact:
+  - College completion
+  - College matriculation rates
+  - District-wide graduation rates
+  - Students’ perceived sense of safety at and on the way to school
 category: learn
 body_class: blueberry